-Pin type - Displays the available pin types.
-All Instances is the only valid type.
+Pin type - Specifies the filter on the available Pin Types: All Instances is the only valid type.

-Pattern - The default pattern is , which is a wild-card match for all.
+Specifies the filter based on which the Available Pins list shows the Pin names.
+The default is , which is a wildcard match for all.
 You can specify any string value.